-- the overwhelming majority of profit-motivated thefts are still of lower value vehicles, with 85 per cent being six or more years old; and - over half (or approximately 5,770 in volume) are more than 11 years old, with the majority of these valued at under \$5,000.
+- the overwhelming majority of profit-motivated thefts are still of older vehicles, with almost 80 per cent being six or more years old; and - four in 10 are valued at less than \$5,000, with a further quarter valued in the range of \$5,001-10,000.

-Figure 3a: Profit-motivated PLC theft five-year trend (July 2012 to June 2016)
+Figure 5: Profit-motivated PLC theft volumes for 12 months to 30 June 20177

-At the other end of the spectrum, just 1,670 vehicles under six years of age remained outstanding for the year.
+At the other end of the spectrum, just 203 vehicles valued at more than \$50,000 remained unrecovered for the year.

 One of the impacts of the uncertain economic conditions facing Australia is that this group is also now more likely to be subject to higher levels of insurance fraud disguised as theft.

-The most lucrative criminal activity remains focused on the 'middle-aged' vehicles where the financial return is reasonable but the transactions to convert them into cash are less likely to draw the scrutiny of buyers or authorities.
+The most lucrative criminal activity remains focused on the 'middleaged' or older vehicles where the financial return is reasonable but the transactions to convert them into cash as separated parts or as scrap are less likely to draw the scrutiny of buyers or authorities.